HES-XPLAIN/hes-xplain.github.io/docs/notebooks.md

     CAM allows us to visualize the regions of an image that contribute most to the model's classification decision.
     By overlaying **heatmaps** onto the original images, we gain insights into the model's attention and its understanding of different sports.

 While focusing on a specific image classification task using a pre-trained model, our goal is to demonstrate how XAI empowers users to explore and interpret image classifiers effectively.

-By the end of this use case, you will have a solid understanding of CAM and how to integrate it into your own sport image classification projects.
+By the end of this use case, you will have a solid understanding of CAM and how to integrate it into your own projects.

+## Activation-Maximization

+WIP